Fredericton Motorsports Club

 2.30 - 4.00 - Group 2, Competitive/timed runs

 4 to 6 runs per group, depending on group size, start times, delays, etc.

-Note - Club Memberships run for the calendar year, January to December.
+Note - ARMS & Club Memberships run for the calendar year, January 1st to December 31st

 all drivers must have a current valid driver's licence